MooersLab/MooersLab/README.md

 - [Track writing progress in 2024 and 2025](https://github.com/MooersLab/writing-progress-2024-25)
 - [The writer's creed](https://github.com/MooersLab/thewriterslaw) Guidelines for greater productivity.
-- [Writing contract template](https://github.com/MooersLab/writingContract) This contract is in Microsoft Word, markdown, LaTeX, and org-mode.
-This accountability system works only if your partner has a similar level of commitment to daily writing.
-I had a good run of four years with one person from out-of-state.
+- [Writing contract template](https://github.com/MooersLab/writingContract) This contract is in Microsoft Word, Markdown, LaTeX, and org-mode.
+This accountability system works only if your partner is similarly committed to daily writing.
+I had a good run of four years with one person from out of state.
 I would consider doing this again.
 - [TimeSpent](https://github.com/MooersLab/timeSpent) Hourly time tracking by project with Google Sheets.
 This is useful for making monthly time reports and learning how much various writing projects actually take.

 ### Manuscript writing support